 Haggle: It is commonplace for market shopping to haggle for your goods.
 Even if you think it is cheap for you, without haggling you are not getting a local’s price or a good deal.
 It’s heaps of fun as well, so get your game face on and snag some random goodies!

-Hitchhike or bus: Hitchhiking is a great way to meet the locals, it may even score you a free bed for the night as well – two for one is always good right?
+Hitchhike: Hitchhiking is a great way to meet the locals, it may even score you a free bed for the night as well – two for one is always good right?
 If you’re not comfortable hitchhiking take the bus, super cheap and relatively comfortable it’s by far the easiest way to travel in Malaysia.
+If you’re travelling on a proper budget, it’s well worth having a tent – check out this post for a roundup of the best tents to take backpacking.

 Backpack Malaysia for Free